 Under previous data protection rules, data processors had very few responsibilities - that's set to change under the GDPR.
-From May 2018, data controllers and data processors alike will have to up their game when it comes to data protection.
+From May 2018, data controllers and data processors alike have to up their game when it comes to data protection.

 In this article, we'll focus on the responsibilities of data controllers rather than data processors.
 Retailers, cafes, restaurants and most other small businesses will be classed as data controllers.

-Any business that stores the data of EU citizens in EU states must comply with the GDPR - so you'll still need to comply even once the UK leaves the EU.
+Any business that stores the data of EU citizens in EU states must comply with the GDPR - so you'll still need to comply once the UK leaves the EU.

 GDPR looks daunting on the surface, so let's break it down.